cheffyjonny/auto-complete-select/README.md

 # Intro

 This is a generic component.
-It's a auto complete select box. <br>
+It's a auto complete select box that take options from an array or an API call.<br>
 It has used only React + TS.

 ## Structure